 George Price of Gypsum owned the first automobile in the Eagle Valley – the year was 1903.

 Survival came first in the dry area of Gypsum, and it did not take long for ranches to develop “water works” and dig “irrigating” ditches.
-Wilson A. Skiff went to Gypsum in 1886.
+Wilson A. Skiff first arrived in Gypsum in 1886.
 In 1887 he homesteaded some land, built a house, barns and the necessities for irrigating his crops.
 By 1890, he set his sights to more urban interests and erected the town’s first hotel.

 With houses built and businesses springing up, people began to have other pressing issues.
 Eagle County History reported that in 1910 “one of the biggest political fights in Eagle County occurred in Gypsum over the building of the Eagle County High School in Gypsum.”
 The cause for contention was not disclosed.